 The idea of root cellars has been around for centuries, way before refrigerators were invented, and is still being utilized today.
 It’s an effective way of storing and preserving root vegetables and fruits such as carrots, potatoes, beets, turnips, apples, etc.

-A root cellar is a storage space located below the frost line in the ground, used for the storage of foodstuffs.
+A cellar is a storage space located below the frost line in the ground, used for the storage of foodstuffs.
 It typically consists of a partially underground room or building, whose main purpose is to keep vegetables, fruits, nuts, and other foods fresh over long periods of time.

 It is also usually associated with a building.
 However, it can be an enclosed structure, made of anything from stone or bricks to wood or sod.
 Some stand-alone structures are made of very thick masonry walls, designed to store heavy or frequently used items.